rishabhkbakshi/Namaste-JS/README.md

 # Namaste-JS
-Its not a descriptive repo.
-It is just code.
+This repository is not meant to be descriptive.
+It primarily contains code.
-To understand the concepts i added the comments in the code.
+To understand the concepts, comments have been added within the code.